-- The app asks for a ton of access, including identity via your driver’s license, your contact list, your location, your call log, and your camera (among others).
+- The app asks for a ton of access, including your identity via your driver’s license, your contact list, your location, your call log, and your camera (among others).

 - This app is not produced by a well-known tech company or a well-funded startup.
 Why does that matter?
-If the company runs out of money, the rewards you’ve earned but not yet redeemed will disappear.
+If the company runs out of money, any rewards you’ve earned but haven’t redeemed will disappear.

-- Additionally, the company does not have a proven record of handling users’ data safely and responsibly — a concern for an app that makes you hand over so much information.
+- Additionally, the company does not have a proven record of handling users’ data safely and responsibly — a concern for an app that makes you hand over so much personal information.

-Is OnMyWay App Legit?
+Is OnMyWay App Legit or a Scam?
 Final Thoughts and Verdict

 I wanted to love this app.
-It has a lot of potential, and it really does provide a valuable service by rewarding people for better driving habits — something that positively impacts us all.
+It has a lot of potential, and it really does provide a valuable service by rewarding people for better driving habits — something that positively impacts all of us.

-But to recommend the app today, as a way of making a few dollars on the side, would be doing TWTW’s readers a disservice.
+But to recommend the app today, as a way of making a few dollars on the side, would be doing The Ways To Wealth’s readers a disservice.

 Still, the app is new, and to my understanding, it is not funded by a large VC firm.
 As I’m an optimistic person, I hope they can eventually get to a point where they can indeed deliver on their promise to let you make money by not picking up your phone while driving.